Echo Productions Trust trading as Pro Light & Sound | ABN 76 419 775 597 | ACN 677 113 370

 From time to time we may use your personal information to send you marketing communications about our services, capabilities, projects and events that we believe may be of interest to you.
 This may occur where:

 Every marketing email we send will include a clear and functional means of opting out (for example, an unsubscribe link).
-You may also contact us at any time using the details below to opt out of direct marketing or to update your communication preferences.
+You may also contact us at any time using the details in Section 15 to opt out of direct marketing or to update your communication preferences.
 We will action opt-out requests within a reasonable time and at no cost to you.

 7. To whom we disclose personal information